top of page

 1 - Wash Your Plastics!

-If you're reusing an existing set of plastics, it's a no brainer that you need to clean away dirt and mud before applying your new graphics kit.
-What you may not know however, is that a brand new set of plastics should also be washed before applying graphics to them.
-Similar to baking cookies, manufacturers apply oil to keep the plastic from sticking to the mold during production.
+While it's a no brainer that you need to clean away dirt and mud before applying your graphics kit to an existing set of plastics, it may surprise you that a brand new set of plastics should also be washed before applying graphics to them!
+Just as you would grease a pan in order to keep your cookies from sticking to it during baking, plastics manufacturers apply oil to their molds to keep the plastic from sticking during production.
 It's common for your new plastics to have some of that oil leftover.
-Whether new or old, we recommend cleaning your plastics with soap and water, before finishing with rubbing alcohol on a microfiber cloth.
+Whether new or old, we recommend first cleaning your plastics with soap and water, before finishing with rubbing alcohol on a microfiber cloth.

 2 - Take Inventory